Your Cart

 • Urinary tract infection (UTI): Though UTIs mainly affect the bladder and urethra, they can sometimes cause blood in your urine, which may be mistaken for vaginal bleeding.
 UTIs can also cause pelvic pain and a frequent urge to pee.

-• Sexually transmitted infections (STIs): Certain STIs, such as chlamydia or gonorrhea, can cause irritation and bleeding, especially after having sexual intercourse.
+• STIs: Certain STIs, such as chlamydia or gonorrhea, can cause irritation and bleeding, especially after having sexual intercourse.

 • Cervicitis: Cervicitis is the inflammation of the cervix.
 It can cause abnormal vaginal bleeding that occurs after sexual intercourse, or between periods.
 Other symptoms of cervicitis include abnormal vaginal discharge and pelvic pain.